ChrisWhealy/wasm_sha3/README.md

-# SHA3 Implemention in WebAssembly Text
+# SHA3 Implementation in WebAssembly Text

-This is a work in progress
+This is a work in progress&hellip;

 An implementation of the SHA3 algorithm in WebAssembly Text based on the specification published as NIST FIPS 202 https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf